 The outboard warning system incorporates a warning horn inside the boat.
-Remote control models will have the warning horn located inside the remote control or connected to the ignition key switch.
-Tiller handle models will have the warning horn located in the ignition key panel.
+The warning horn may be located inside the remote control or connected to the ignition key switch.

-- a Horn inside remote control

-- b Horn connected to ignition key switch
+- a Horn inside remote control - b Horn connected to ignition key switch

-- c Horn in ignition key panel